-Porter et al. (2020; see Study 5) apply an intervention to boost intellectual humility by having participants in an intervention condition read a news article about the personal benefits of being intellectually humble (i.e., being able to admit what you do not know).
+Although they did not measure its effect on open-mindedness, Porter et al. (2020; see Study 5) ran an online study on mTurk (n = 140) that applied an intervention to boost intellectual humility by having participants in an intervention condition read a news article about the personal benefits of being intellectually humble (i.e., being able to admit what you do not know).
 Participants in the opposite condition read an article that touted the benefits of intellectual certainty (i.e., being vocal about showing how much you know).
-They found that participants in the intellectually humble condition reported being more intellectually humble than those in the intellectual certainty condition.
+They found that participants in the intellectually humble condition reported being more intellectually humble than those in the intellectual certainty condition (d = 0.34).
 Participants were also more likely to want to receive further training on a task at which they had previously failed.
-Although this study is limited by only measuring intellectual humility through self-report, it is encouraging in that it suggests that interventions, even small ones, can shift intellectual humility.
+Although this study's results should be seen as tentative in that it is limited by only measuring intellectual humility through self-report and through an online crowdsourced sample, it is encouraging in that it suggests that interventions, even small ones, can shift intellectual humility.
+Future researchers should consider examining the relationship between intellectual humility and open-mindedness more closely to determine whether improving intellectual humility has a causal effect on improving open-mindedness.